cressidagp/tdbtoarc/README.md

 TDBtoARC its a non oficial database conversion project for ArcEmu just for learning purposes.
 It will convert the latest TDB to ArcEmu structure.

-WARNING: this stuff its experimental and eventually i can find something than cant be done.
-So if you have a database then keep developing it.
+WARNING: this stuff its experimental and eventually i can find something than cant be done, so if you have a database then keep developing it.

 Feel free to open tickets to report bugs.
 Feedback its apreciated.

 ## Features

-Scripts for the following tables:
+Scripts to obtain the following tables:

-ai_threattospellid, battlemasters, creature_formations, creature_names, creature_names_localized, creature_proto, creature_quest_finisher, creature_quest_starter, creature_spawns, creature_waypoints

 * ai_threattospellid
 * battlemasters